Anthony Pollina: 2008 Governor

 In 2008, Pollina ran as an Independent candidate for governor, finishing second with 21.8% of the vote against Republican incumbent Jim Douglas, who won with 53.4% of the vote, and Democrat Gaye Symington who received 21.7% of the vote.
 The Pollina campaign received unusually strong labor support for an independent candidate, receiving the endorsements of the three largest unions in the state.
 On September 14, the 10,000 strong Vermont AFL-CIO voted to endorse Pollina; the endorsement came on the heels of the previous endorsements from the Vermont State Employees Association (10,000 members) and the Abenaki Nation (1500 members).

 On May 15, Pollina received the endorsement of the Vermont-National Education Association and its 11,500 members.
 The endorsement by the NEA was the first time the union had backed an independent gubernatorial candidate.
 NEA-Vermont President Angelo Dorta stated that the endorsement of Pollina was partly because Symington "still tends to talk about our schools in terms of cost containment as opposed to investment".

 Pollina also garnered the support of the 3,000-member Gun Owners of Vermont.
 Along with the labor support, Pollina also received the endorsements and support of many public officials in the state including U.S. Senator Bernie Sanders (I); former Governor Philip H. Hoff (D); Bob Kiss (Progressive), the mayor of Burlington (the state's largest city); Vermont House Agriculture Committee chair David Zuckerman (Progressive); and the Vermont Progressive Party.
 Several prominent Democratic party activists formed Democrats for Pollina.
 Some of those involved were former state senators Harvey Carter, Janet Munt, and grassroots organizer Rebecca Moore.
 Several Vermont Democratic party officials also endorsed Pollina, such as Bristol chair Peter Grant.

 2010 State Senator

 In 2010, incumbent State Senator Phil Scott ran for the Republican nomination for lieutenant governor, while incumbents Bill Doyle and Ann Cummings ran for reelection in the three-member, at-large Washington County Senate District.
-Pollina ran as a Progressive with Democrat support, and won one of the Democratic nominations.
+Pollina ran as a Progressive with Democratic support, and won one of the Democratic nominations.
 In the general election, Doyle and Cummings were reelected, and Pollina won the third seat.